seoulai/seoulai.github.io/hackathon.md

 # Overview

 Seoul AI is hosting our 4th AI hackathon on **Saturday, 15th of December**.
 This hackathon is based on a new toolkit from SeoulAI for developing AI algorithms: Seoul AI Gym.
 This gym simulates various environments and enables the use of any teaching techniques on an agent.
 The goal of every hackathon participant is to develop an agent that can trade cryptocurrency.
 Each participant will train an agent to compete to become the most successful trader.
-Participants are free to chose any machine learning algorithm of their choice.
+Participants are free to choose any machine learning algorithm of their choice.
 SeoulAI will provide the real-time dataset.

 # Competition